MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 The Resource Estimator is part of the Azure Quantum Development Kit (Modern QDK).
 To get started, see [Run your first resource estimate](xref:microsoft.quantum.quickstarts.computing.resources-estimator).

-The following table shows different user scenarios and the recommended articles to get started with the Resource Estimator.
+The following table shows different user scenarios and the recommended articles to start with the Resource Estimator.

 |User scenario|You want to |
 |---|---|